Explanation

 Julia has a very good package generator called PkgTemplates.jl, so why did we create another one?

 The short answer is that we want a more streamlined development experience, a template more focused on best practices, and the ability to keep reusing the template whenever new tools and ideas are implemented.
+Implementing these things inside PkgTemplates.jl would involve much more work and maintenance than creating a new tool based on existing software, so we decided to go that way.

 In more details, first, see the differences in the parts of the project in the table below: